 A Cristo Rey Baton Rouge Franciscan High School Graduate

-A Cristo Rey Baton Rouge graduate is academically, spiritually, and emotionally prepared to face his challenging college courses with confidence and determination to succeed.
-He has the skills to be self-sufficient and responsible in college and beyond, unbound by external limitations.
-He knows he is loved by his Cristo Rey family and has faith that God has a purpose for his life.
-He treats others with respect and has a well-formed conscience to help him act with integrity.
-He is rooted in the Cristo Rey community but is ready to stretch his wings and persevere through college and the next journeys in life.
-He is eager to succeed in school and career so that he can make a positive contribution in service back to his community.
+Cristo Rey Baton Rouge graduates are academically, spiritually, and emotionally prepared to face their challenging college courses with confidence and determination to succeed.
+They have the skills to be self-sufficient and responsible in college and beyond, unbound by external limitations.
+They know they are loved by their Cristo Rey family and have faith that God has a purpose for their lives.
+They treat others with respect and have well-formed consciences to help them act with integrity.
+They are rooted in the Cristo Rey community but are ready to stretch their wings and persevere through college and the next journeys in life.
+They are eager to succeed in school and career so that they can make a positive contribution in service back to their communities.

 10,933 students and 11,508 graduates: Cristo Rey is transforming urban America, one student at a time